andreyorst/Breezemite/.github/ISSUE_TEMPLATE.md

 -->

 <!--
-You can still open an issue with no problem,
-I'll react as usual, but I can't guarantee a solution.
-Thanks for understanding
+Please also check closed issues, maybe your problem is described here.
+If not, or you can't fix it, you can still open an issue with no problem, I'll react as usual, but I can't guarantee a solution.
+Thanks for understanding -->
--->